mlabuda2/nf-tower-docs/docs/faqs.md

   - message: Submitted batch job <#>
   ```

-Verify your default shell by SSHing onto the head node and running `ps -p $$`.
-If you see an entry other than Bash, remedy the situation as follows:
+Connect to the head node via SSH and run `ps -p $$` to verify your default shell.
+If you see an entry other than Bash, fix as follows:

 1. Check which shells are available to you: `cat /etc/shells`
 2. Change your shell: `chsh -s /usr/bin/bash` (_note: path to binary may differ depending on your HPC admins)